prettiest trees to plant

 Types of Fruit Trees to Plant

 Not all nut trees are grown for their nuts.
-Like mulberries and pawpaws, some of them are used more as shade and ornamental plants than for their fruit, but these species still provide year-round structure to an otherwise spotty yard.
+Like mulberries and pawpaws, some are used more as shade and ornamental plants than for their fruit, but these species still provide year-round structure to an otherwise spotty yard.

 Opt for dwarf, shallow-rooted varieties that can be grown in pots and smaller spaces.